Skip to the content

 The Morgan Lens is very cost effective.
 It is the only method of eye irrigation that allows medical personnel to treat other injuries or patients rather than having to devote their time to the injured eye.
 If bilateral irrigation is needed, or when irrigating the eyes of infants or children, the Morgan Lens may even replace two medical providers.
 When irrigation is performed properly and continued for the necessary amount of time (something that may be very difficult if the lens isn’t available), follow-up care may be reduced.
 Further cost saving may be realized with the use of MorTan’s accessories: the Delivery Set for the Morgan Lens (which replaces the two I.V. setups and two bags of irrigating solution otherwise needed) and the Medi-Duct (which may be used instead of towels or blue pads).

-In 2010, the Bureau of Labor Statistics listed the cost of a Registered Nurse at $33.13 per hour.
-Using this as a guide, it is readily apparently that it is more cost effective to allow that nurse to treat other injuries or patients rather than being tied up for two to three hours of continual irrigation, as is needed for a severe alkali burn.
+In 2023, the Bureau of Labor Statistics listed the pay of a Registered Nurse at $41.38 per hour and an Emergency Medicine Physician $84.59 per hour.
+Using this statistic as a guide, it is readily apparent that it is more cost effective to allow that nurse or physician to treat other injuries or patients rather than being tied up for two to three hours of continual irrigation, as can be needed for a severe alkali burn or eye infection.
 Many doctors have reported that it often takes far longer for the pH to return to neutral; irrigating for 24 to 48 hours without the use of the Morgan Lens not only would be nearly impossible for the patient to tolerate, but the cost would be extreme.

 A 1995 study of the literature looked at the results of 101 patients (131 eyes) who suffered severe ocular burns, comparing those who received prompt irrigation with ones where irrigation was delayed or not performed.
 Although there were considerable variations in the results, the average length of follow-up treatment decreased from 6.0 months to 4.2 while the number of operations went from 10.4 to 6.5; visual acuity improved with prompt irrigation from 55% to 76%.
 Prompt and proper treatment through the use of the Morgan Lens not only saves manpower, but may also reduce the need for later treatments.